Skip to content

 • bed_file_path (Union[str, PathLike]) –

-Extract sequences for BED regions and return as list.
+Get substrings for BED file regions as a list.

 Parameters: